dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 [Newton’s Laws](http://en.wikipedia.org/wiki/Newton’s_laws_of_motion).
 On the other hand, in quantum mechanics, particles usually *do not* have a definite position or velocity.
 That means in quantum mechanics “particles” are notparticles at all!
-They are *spread out* and *dustributed* in space in some way.
+They are *spread out* and *distributed* in space in some way.

 <figure>